Why you should travel to Palau once in your life

 The historical significance of Palau comes alive in a variety of sites and museums that offer you a comprehensive insight into the archipelago's eventful past.
 In the capital Ngerulmud, the Belau National Museum features an extensive collection of archaeological finds, artworks, and artifacts that document the history and culture of Palau.
 The visitor service is excellent and provides detailed information on the exhibited objects, ranging from ancient tools to traditional clothing.

 An impressive site is the Koror Prison, a historic prison that today houses a museum.
 It not only displays the history of incarceration in Palau but also sheds light on the darker side of the colonial era.
 The cells and courtyards silently tell of the prisoners who often lived under harsh conditions.
-A tour of the prison museum sensitizes you to the complex history of the archipelago and its development into modern times.
+A tour of the prison museum sensitizes you to the complex history of the archipelago and its development into Modern times.

 Another highlight is the Etpison Museum, named after one of Palau's most prominent leaders.
-This museum offers a rich collection of maritime artifacts that illustrate the seafaring tradition of the Palauans.
+This museum offers a rich collection of maritime artifacts that illustrate the seafaring Tradition of the Palauans.
 Models of traditional canoes, fishing equipment, and depictions of daily life at sea invite you to immerse yourself in the maritime culture.
 Various themed exhibitions change regularly, always providing new insights into the diverse history and vibrant traditions of the archipelago.

 Anzeige